 1. Don’t overload.
 Carry only the specified limit for your craft and don’t sit on the gunwales or the transom.

 2. Wear life jackets or vests.
 State law requires one wearable life preserver for each person in a boat.
 Kids 12 and under must wear a life preserver.

 3. Know the water.
-Always carry a chart (map) of the waters you are boating on.
+Always carry a chart (map) of the waters on which you are boating.